 The main idea of a story, often referred to as the central theme or message, is the overarching concept or argument that the author intends to communicate to the reader.
 It's the story's reason for being, the driving force behind the narrative.
 While the plot describes what happens, the main idea explains why it matters.
 It is the abstract concept that the author explores through the concrete details of the story.

 Think of it as the DNA of the story, the essential code that dictates its growth and development.
-Just as DNA carries the genetic information that determines an organism's characteristics, the main idea carries the thematic weight that shapes the story's meaning.
+In practice, just as DNA carries the genetic information that determines an organism's characteristics, the main idea carries the thematic weight that shapes the story's meaning.
 It's the answer to the question, "What is this story really about?" and it often touches on universal human experiences, societal issues, or philosophical questions.

 Comprehensive Overview: Exploring the Depths of Meaning